 We are expanding the work of the group, beyond campaigning, and now run a regular weekend social rides programme, as well as supporting local people who cycle or wish to cycle through activities such as route finding, buddy riding new routes with people, and further cycle training to supplement the free lessons that the council provide.
 We also have a few bikes which we loan for nothing more than a donation to our funds.
-We are also in the process of setting up a drop in bicycle repair and maintenance in the borough where we aim to help people learn the skills to maintain and mend their own bikes.
+We also run a drop in bicycle repair and maintenance in the borough, in Grove Park and another in Deptford, where we aim to help people learn the skills to maintain and mend their own bikes.
 If you want to find out more about Lewisham Cyclists the website is here

 As for me, I guess I am more than a bit obsessed, and have been for about 50 years and more, with riding my bike.